rstudio/keras3/docs/dev/reference/dataset_reuters.md

 - skip_top:

-  Skip the top N most frequently occuring words (which may not be informative).
+  Skip the top N most frequently occurring words (which may not be informative).

 - maxlen: